Explore Jobs

 2. What is a good salary for a photographer?

 A good salary for a photographer is $33,968 or more.
-The average photographer salary is $33,968, so those making at least $33,968 are earning above-average paychecks.
+The average salary for photographers is $33,968, indicating that those earning this amount are above the average pay rate.

-3. Do Photographer jobs pay well?
+3. Do photographer jobs pay well?

-4. Where do photographers get paid the most?
+4. Where do photographers earn the most?

-Following NY, the states with the highest-paid photographers are Connecticut, Utah, and West Virginia, with average annual salaries of $40,485, $37,038, and $37,194 respectively.
+Following New York, the states with the highest-paying photography jobs include Connecticut, Utah, and West Virginia, with average annual salaries of $40,485, $37,038, and $37,194, respectively.

 1. New York, NY – $57,095